DeepakKumarDKN/Mern-Stack-By-Sanket-Singh-And-Riya-Bansal/Javascript/Advance JS/Object Methods And Immutability/Important Object Methods And Immutability/Object Oriented In JavaScript..md

 obj.fun()
 ```
 **Saket Sir Explanation:**
-1. In this Code is this defined in the  scope of arrow function.?
+1. In `this` Code is this defined in the  scope of arrow function.?
 No
 2. We Go one Scope up, i.e inside the fun function.
-3. Is this defined inside the fun function.?
+3. Is `this` defined inside the fun function.?
 Yes we have a definition of this inside the call site.
 4. Who is the call site .?
 Obj object is the call site.
+5. Hence `this` refers to obj Object and when we call arrow function we get output as 10 20

 **Explanation in My Own Words:**